day8/re-frame/docs/coeffects.md

        {:db (assoc db :defaults val))})) ;; returns an effect
 ```

-If we can find a way to achieve this, then we are back to
-writing pure event handlers.
+Notice how `cofx` magically contains a `:local-store` key with the

-But what must we do to data into cofx?
-How do we organise for it
+right value.
+How do we organise for this magic to happen?
-to contain a `:local-store` key, with the right value?

-### How Are Coeffect Babies Made?

-Well, when two coeffects love each other very much ... no, stop ... this
-is a G-rated framework.
-Instead ...
+### Abracadabra

 Each time an event handler is executed, a brand new `context` is created, and within that
 `context` is a brand new `:coeffect` map, which is initially totally empty.

 That pristine `context` value (containing a pristine `:coeffect` map) is then threaded
-through a chain of Interceptors before it is finally handled to our event handler
+through a chain of Interceptors before it is finally handled to our event handler,
-which will be sitting on the end of chain, itself wrapped up in an interceptor.
+sitting on the end of a chain, itself wrapped up in an interceptor.
 We know
 this story well from a previous tutorial.

 So, all members of the Interceptor chain have the opportunity to add to `:coeffects`
 via their `:before` function.
-This is where `:coeffect` gets made.
+This is where `:coeffect` magic happens.
 This is where
-new keys are added to `:coeffect`, so that later our handler magically finds the
+new keys can be added to `:coeffect`, so that later our handler magically finds the
-right data in its parameter.
+right data (like `:local-store`) in its `cofx` argument.

-### So, Next Step
+### Which Interceptors?

-If Interceptors put data in `:coeffect`, then we'd better put the right ones on
+If Interceptors put data in `:coeffect`, then we'll need to add the right ones to
-our handler when we register it.
+our event handler when we register it.

-This handler is the same as before, except for one addition:
+Something like this (this handler is the same as before, except for one addition):
 ```clj
 (reg-event-fx
    :load-defaults